TheBotlyNoob/fete/README.md

 # Fête

-A simple NES emulator written in Rust.
-The GUI is written with `winit` for a windowing system and `softbuffer` is used for rendering.
-Audio is handled by `rodio`.
+A simple, extensively tested, no_std NES emulator written in Rust.
+It uses the terminal for graphics.

 ## Why?